 At St Andrew's, we mark writing against the 'End of Year Expectations' for each year group, assessing children's writing formally each term.
 In Foundation Stage and in Year Two, children's work is compared to exemplification material provided by the DfE.
 Teaching staff compare samples of children's writing at different stages throughout the year and discuss judgements made and next steps.
-In KS1, children complete termly spelling and grammar tests which are in line with the requirements of the National Curriculum 2013.
+In KS1, children complete termly PIRA reading tests which provide targeted work (comprehension activities) for identified gaps.
 In KS1, individual targets are set and discussed with children so that they are clear how they can make progress across the next term.
 Progress and levels in reading are recorded during the guided reading sessions on record sheets, notes made on individual reading records, Key Stage 1 tests and through use of the PM Benchmarking kit.
 Year 1 children complete the Phonics Screening test in May each year.
 All of these assessments are used to inform planning and to target teaching to the needs of the children as well as to track progress.
 Formal assessments across the school are monitored regularly by the Head teacher by monitoring levels on class tracking sheets.
 The English Coordinator monitors this data, to check they are meaningful, relevant, show progress.
 The school also moderates with the East Calderdale Learning Cluster.

 Daily marking of children's writing is completed by the teacher providing a positive comment that is specifically linked to the Learning Objective, and a target, where necessary in order to move children on in their writing.
-In Year 2, children take their End of Year Tests in May and are tested in writing, spellings, spelling, comprehension and reading.
+In Year 2, children take their end of year tests in May and are tested in writing, spellings, spelling, comprehension and reading.
 They are given teacher-assessment levels from a combination of their test levels and class work.
 Most children take the test with the exception of those children falling well below their expected attainment.